Arlington House, The Robert E. Lee Memorial: Construction and early history

-The mansion was built on the orders of George Washington Parke Custis, the foster son of George Washington and son of Martha Dandridge Custis Washington.
-Custis became a prominent resident of an area that was then known as Alexandria County, at the time a part of the District of Columbia.
+The mansion was built on the orders of George Washington Parke Custis.
+He was the grandson of Martha Dandridge Custis Washington and Daniel Parke Custis, and the son of Eleanor Calvert Custis and John Parke Custis who was the stepson of George Washington.
+George W. P. Custis and his sister (Nelly) Eleanor Parke Custis were stepchildren and wards of Dr. David Stuart (their mother Eleanor's second husband).
+Martha's children and grandchildren were raised by the Washingtons at Mount Vernon.
+Custis became a prominent resident of an area that was then known as Alexandria County, at the time part of the District of Columbia prior to the District of Columbia retrocession.

-Arlington House was built at a high point on a 1,100-acre (445 ha) estate that Custis's father, John Parke Custis, had purchased in 1778 and named "Mount Washington" ("Jacky" Custis died in 1781 at Yorktown after the British surrender).
+Arlington House was built at a high point on a 1,100-acre (445 ha) estate that Custis's father, John Parke Custis, had purchased in 1778 and named "Mount Washington".
+The estate lies on the Potomac River.
+"Jacky" Custis died at Yorktown in 1781 after the British surrender.
 The younger Custis decided to build his home on the property in 1802 following the death of Martha Washington and three years after the death of George Washington.
 After acquiring the property, Custis renamed it "Arlington" after the Custis family's homestead on the Eastern Shore of Virginia.

-Almost immediately, Custis began constructing Arlington House on his land.
-Hiring George Hadfield as architect, he constructed a mansion exhibiting the first example of Greek Revival architecture in America.
+Custis began constructing Arlington House on his land, hiring George Hadfield as architect, who constructed a mansion exhibiting the first example of Greek Revival architecture in America.
 Custis intended the mansion to serve as a living memorial to George Washington and a place for his collection of George Washington artifacts.
-Its design included elements similar to those of George Washington's house, Mount Vernon.
+Its design included elements similar to those of George Washington's plantation house at Mount Vernon.

-Construction began in 1803, eleven years after L'Enfant's Plan for the future "Federal City" (later called "Washington City", then Washington D.C.) had designated an area directly across the Potomac River to be the site of the "President's House" (later called the "Executive Mansion", now the White House) and the "Congress House" (now the United States Capitol).
-Custis located the building on a prominent hill overlooking the Georgetown-Alexandria Turnpike (at the approximate location of the present Eisenhower Drive in Arlington National Cemetery), the Potomac River and the growing Washington City on the opposite side of the river.
-The mansion was built using materials on site, though the building was interrupted by the War of 1812 (and material shortages after the British burned the American capital city).
+Construction began in 1803, eleven years after L'Enfant's Plan for the future federal city later called "Washington City" and then Washington, D.C., had designated an area directly across the Potomac River to be the site of the "President's House", later called the "Executive Mansion" and now the White House, and the "Congress House", now the United States Capitol.
+Custis located the building on a prominent hill overlooking Georgetown-Alexandria Turnpike at the approximate location of the present Eisenhower Drive in Arlington National Cemetery, the Potomac River and growing national capital of Washington, D.C., on the opposite side of the river.
+The mansion was built using materials on site, though the building was interrupted by the War of 1812, and material shortages after the British burned the American capital city.
 The Custis mansion's exterior was completed in 1818.

+Pierre Charles L'Enfant was an engineer, architect and city planner who served in the Continental Army during the American Revolution.
+L'Enfant designed the layout of Washington City (now D.C.).
+He is buried in front of the mansion in section 2, grave S-3 overlooking the city he planned.